Tiger: Distribution and habitat

 The tiger historically ranged from eastern Turkey, northern Iran and Afghanistan to Central Asia and from northern Pakistan through the Indian subcontinent and Indochina to southeastern Siberia, Sumatra, Java and Bali.
 As of 2022, it inhabits less than 7% of its historical distribution and has a scattered range in the Indian subcontinent, the Indochinese Peninsula, Sumatra, northeastern China and the Russian Far East.
 As of 2020, India had the largest extent of global tiger habitat with 300508 km2, followed by Russia with 195819 km2.

 The tiger mainly lives in forest habitats and is highly adaptable.
 Records in Central Asia indicate that it primarily inhabited Tugay riverine forests and hilly and lowland forests in the Caucasus.
-In the Amur-Ussuri region of Russia and China, it inhabits Korean pine and temperate broadleaf and mixed forests; riparian forests serve as dispersal corridors, providing food and water for both tigers and ungulates.
+In the Amur-Ussuri region of Russia and China, it inhabits Korean pine and temperate broadleaf and mixed forests; riparian forests serve as dispersal corridors, providing food and water for both tigers and their prey.
 On the Indian subcontinent, it inhabits mainly tropical and subtropical moist broadleaf forests, temperate broadleaf and mixed forests, tropical moist evergreen forests, tropical dry forests, alluvial plains and the mangrove forests of the Sundarbans.
 In the Eastern Himalayas, it was documented in temperate forest up to an elevation of 4200 m in Bhutan, of 3630 m in the Mishmi Hills and of 3139 m in Mêdog County, southeastern Tibet.
 In Thailand, it lives in deciduous and evergreen forests.
 In Sumatra, it inhabits lowland peat swamp forests and rugged montane forests.